Higher doctorates are earned awards of the University whose fundamental purpose is to recognise excellence in academic

 Mathematical, Physical and Life Sciences

 Doctor of Music (DMus)

 Doctor of Divinity (DD)

 Applications from the Department for Continuing Education will be considered by the relevant cognate area in one of the four divisions.
 Candidates applying under the auspices of the Department for Continuing Education should contact the Submissions and Research Degrees Team for confirmation as to which division will consider their application.

 Applications will be considered on a cyclical basis.

 The application window will open on 1 August each year and applications should be submitted using the online application form no later than midnight 31 August.
-We ask candidates to note that unfortunately applications for a DSc in Medical Sciences will not be opened as part of the August 2021 window, having been postponed under the recommendation of the Education Committee.
+We ask candidates to note that unfortunately applications for a DSc in Medical Sciences will not be opened in the 2021-2022 year, having been postponed for a year under the recommendation of the Education Committee.
 Applications for a DSc in Medical Sciences are expected to be open as part of the August 2022 application window.
 Any changes to this information will be published on this web page when available.
 Candidates should be aware that the processing of applications will normally be subject to the following timetable:

 Due by (Academic Year in which application is made)